microsoft/pycon/README.md

 ## What's New in Microsoft and Python
 ### Python 3.11 now available on Azure

 Python 3.11 is now available on Azure!
-Learn how to deploy your next Python 3.11!

 ### Check out our Ask the Expert Sessions
 - [Deploying a Python 3.11 Application to Azure App Service - Youtube](https://www.youtube.com/watch?v=lwNzb5pRn08)